niksonjr/logdown/readme.md

 Default: `true`

-If setted to `false`, markdown will not be parsed.
+If set to `false`, markdown will not be parsed.

 ```js
 var logger = new Logdown({markdown: false})